mohitpai/journey-optimizer.en/help/using/push-configuration.md

 ---
 # Configure push notification channel {#push-notification-configuration}

 [!DNL Journey Optimizer] allows you to create your journeys and send messages to targeted audience.
-Before beginning to send push notifications with [!DNL Journey Optimizer], you need to ensure configurations and integrations are in place on the mobile app, and in [!DNL Adobe Experience Platform] and [!DNL Adobe Experience Platform Launch].
+Before beginning to send push notifications with [!DNL Journey Optimizer], you need to ensure configurations and integrations are in place on the mobile app and for tags in Adobe Experience Platform.
 To understand the Push Notifications data flow in [!DNL Adobe Journey Optimizer] please refer to [this page](push-gs.md).

 ## Before starting